amandakwong898/robomaster/README.md

 /prototypes/: This directory contains the prototypes for this project.
 See the [Project Wiki](https://github.com/amandakwong898/robomaster/wiki/Prototypes) for more information.

+/tagging-game/: This directory contains files for the RoboMaster S1 tagging game.

+/json-parsing/: This directory contains files for generating and parsing JSON strings for the RoboMaster S1.

 /post-processing/: This directory contains files for post-processing recorded video footage from the RoboMaster S1.

-/json-parsing/: This directory contains files for parsing JSON strings with the RoboMaster S1.